US Exim: Back in big business?

-On July 1 2015 the Export-Import Bank of the United States (US-EXIM) was left ‘shackled’ when its authorisation lapsed.
+On 1 July 2015 Export-Import Bank of the United States (US Exim) was left ‘shackled’ when its authorisation lapsed.
 The US export credit agency (ECA) enjoyed bipartisan support since it was established in 1934 during President Roosevelt’s New Deal, and had been setting records for ECA-backed exposures in the years leading up to its de-authorisation, nearly tripling its activity to $30 billion a year and creating over a million jobs.

 Full quorum fate in Senate’s hands